Keszatorie/Keszatorie/contact.md

 - You are open to piloting, measuring, then scaling.
 - Security, compliance, and data stewardship matter.

-If this sounds like you, we are a strong match.
+If this sounds like you, we are a strong match!
+Yay!

 ---